 - Changes in practices among families, teachers, community program staff, school leaders and school systems that are aligned with evidence-based approaches for supporting the academic, language and literacy achievement of underserved children.

-In Fall 2012, the Sobrato Family Foundation awarded more than $2 million to nine education organizations that focus on the highest-need populations in Silicon Valley, with an emphasis on English language learners.
-Their programs provide several elements critical to raising the academic achievement of low-income students, such as quality in-school support and out-of-school-time learning opportunities, parent and community engagement, teacher professional development, cultivation of the belief in all children’s ability to learn, and the financial skills and resources required to send a student to college.
+In its pilot round, the Sobrato Family Foundation funded the work of nine education organizations that focus on the highest-need populations in Silicon Valley, emphasizing support for English language learners.
+Grant awards to date top $3.4 million—initial funds were released in Fall 2012, followed by a second installment in Fall 2013.
+Education Fund grantee programs provide several elements critical to raising the academic achievement of low-income students, such as quality in-school support and out-of-school-time learning opportunities, parent and community engagement, teacher professional development, cultivation of the belief in all children’s ability to learn, and the financial skills and resources required to send a student to college.

 Grantees commit to serving the Valley’s highest-need students in schools located in the geographic focus area of the Sobrato Family Foundation: East San Jose, East Palo Alto, East Menlo Park, and areas of Mountain View, Redwood City, Campbell, Sunnyvale, Hayward, Fremont and Gilroy.
 They must work in alignment with schools and districts, have a clear business model and plan for scaling, ensure strong leadership, and participate in knowledge sharing with other grantees and the larger community.